sonvt1710/javascript-basics/README.md

 // Output: E → D → C → B or A (timer vs check order is non-deterministic
 //          when both are 0ms, depends on event loop entry time) → the other of B/A

-// ── nextTick starvation risk ──────────────────────────────────────────────────
-// process.nextTick runs before EVERY phase transition — abuse starves I/O
-function recursiveNextTick() {
-  process.nextTick(recursiveNextTick); // ❌ starves ALL I/O and timers
-}

-// ── setImmediate vs setTimeout(fn, 0) in I/O callbacks ───────────────────────
-const fs = require('fs');

-fs.readFile(__filename, () => {
-  // Inside an I/O callback — we are in the poll phase setTimeout(  () => console.log('setTimeout'),   0); // timers phase — NEXT iteration
-  setImmediate(() => console.log('setImmediate'));     // check phase — SAME iteration
-  // setImmediate ALWAYS fires before setTimeout inside an I/O callback ✅ });

-// ── Practical: use nextTick to ensure callback fires after current stack ─────── class EventEmitter {
-  constructor() { this._listeners = []; }

-  on(fn)   { this._listeners.push(fn); return this; }
-  emit(data) {
-    // Defer emission so listeners registered synchronously after on() still fire process.nextTick(() => this._listeners.forEach(fn => fn(data)));
-  }
-}
 ```

 **Real-World Use Case:**

 Node.js HTTP server frameworks like Fastify and Express use `process.nextTick` internally to defer error propagation and middleware continuations to the next microtask checkpoint — ensuring that all synchronous setup code in a route handler completes before the framework processes the response.
-Misconfiguring this (e.g., using `setImmediate` instead of `nextTick` for error forwarding) causes subtle ordering bugs where response headers are sent before error middleware has had a chance to modify them — a class of bugs found in early Koa.js releases.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>